marcelofranco/api-tests-examples/README.md

 # API Testing examples
-Project to write api tests using multiple tools and techniches.
+Project to build examples of api tests using multiple tools and techniches.

 ## postman
 Testing the API [Restful-Booker](https://restful-booker.herokuapp.com/) using Postman.